Sulemanali778/PythonBatchNovDec2024/README.md

         Arithmetic operations
             +, -, /, //, *
             divmod() function
+            compound operations
+    Assignments:
+        1.)
+Assignment -- try to get the sum of digits in a integer number, using divmod
+        2.)
+Assignment -- if a clock has revolved for 32 times and is have way, How many days comleted?

+## Next Class

             Practical Problem Solving
             working with complex numbers
             abs() function
             Operator precedence in Arithmetic operations

+        String Operations
+            usage of single, double and triple quotes len() function
+            Indexing and Slicing Strings
+            string attributes
+            String formating: old & new styles, f-strings bytearray() and byte() strings
+            unicode strings